 The goats in Region 4 are located in parts of the Knik River area and Kodiak Island.
 Some goats live along the south side of the Matanuska River.

 Region 5 (Western Brooks Range, west coast to Bristol Bay)

 Game Management Units: GMU 18, 22, 23, 26A

 Meat and Trophy Aspects

-Though some hunters target them for the meat, other meat animals are more readily avaible in most areas; most goats are taken by trophy hunters.
+Though some hunters target them for the meat, other meat animals are more readily available in most areas; most goats are taken by trophy hunters.
 The most common mount is the shoulder mount.
 Begin your skinning cuts at the mid-body point to ensure your taxidermist has plenty of cape to work with.
 A 3/4 life-size mount is also popular, where the mount incorporates the entire front legs into a diorama including rocks and lichen found in goat country.
-If you go with the 3/4 mount, skin the animal to a point just forward of the hind quarters.
-A full body skin can be done for either a full mount or a rug, but of course you must remember that a full-body mount usually requires a dorsal cut (up the spine) while the rug requires a ventral cut (up the belly), so the decision must be made at the kill site or before.
-Goats make an impressive rug mount, with the head and hooves in place, and a goat rug is cheaper than a full body mount.
+If you go with the 3/4 mount, skin the animal to a point just forward of the hindquarters.
+A full-body skin can be done for either a full mount or a rug, but of course, you must remember that a full-body mount usually requires a dorsal cut (up the spine) while the rug requires a ventral cut (up the belly), so the decision must be made at the kill site or before.
+Goats make an impressive rug mount, with the head and hooves in place, and a goat rug is cheaper than a full-body mount.
 Go with red or black felt to contrast with the white hair.